 SECTION 5.
-Waiver of Rules. - The Commissioner of Insurance shall review all pilot programs and innovative plans and products proposed by the North Carolina Health Insurance Innovations Commission.
+Temporary Rules. - The Commissioner of Insurance shall review all pilot programs and innovative plans and products proposed by the North Carolina Health Insurance Innovations Commission.
 If the Commissioner determines that the proposed programs, plans, or products are in the interest of the citizens of this State and are not contrary to the public policy of this State, then the Commissioner may approve them.
-If the approved programs, plans, or products are in conflict with or contrary to rules adopted by the Commissioner, the Commissioner may waive the rules adopted by the Commissioner to allow implementation of the programs, plans, or program costs incurred.
+If the approved programs, plans, or products are in conflict with or contrary to rules adopted by the Commissioner, the Commissioner may adopt temporary rules to allow implementation of the programs, plans, or products.
+Any new program, plan, or product shall be reported to the Joint Legislative Commission on Governmental Operations 30 days prior to its implementation.
+Nothing herein shall be deemed to increase the power of the Commissioner as otherwise outborized by law.